KonradKaczmarek79/sentiment_analysis_on_movie_reviews/README.md

 ## The structure of this repository

+The main file where the implementation of individual steps is described and presented is in the jupyter notebook: `sentiment_analysis_on_movie_reviews/blob/main/Sentiment_analysis_on_movie_reviews_main.ipynb`

+## step 0: Loading data from dataset

+The dataset is described in *Dataset* section.
+This is an initial step before the actual data processing.

 ### Text data preprocessing
 The first part deals with the steps needed before movie review data can be used for machine learning.
 There are a lot of various techniques but some of them can be useful for certain problem only.
 While working on the project, I tried to choose the most appropriate for the problem of sentiment analysis in reviews.

-#### Text data cleanup
+## step 1: Text data cleanup
-This stage concerns the preparation of data, regardless of what model and type of text division into tokens and vectors will be used.
+This step concerns the preparation of data, regardless of what model and type of text division into tokens and vectors will be used.
 It is about removing the noise that is caused by data that does not carry information about feelings, emotions, etc.

 The activities carried out at this stage include: